marinamen/unit4_project/README.md

     return render_template('users.html')

 ```
-*fig.?*
+*fig.14*

-Fig.? hows the function used to showcase the list of all trenditt users, it uses an algorithm that checks if the user has a valid cookie and then it shows the list of users extracted from the user database, although not shown here, for obvious reasons in the html code showing information such as the hashed password is omitted and only the relevant user information is displayed.
+Fig.14 hows the function used to showcase the list of all trenditt users, it uses an algorithm that checks if the user has a valid cookie and then it shows the list of users extracted from the user database, although not shown here, for obvious reasons in the html code showing information such as the hashed password is omitted and only the relevant user information is displayed.
 So the table is formatted with username, email, city, followers, posts.

 A cool feauture I added in the home page is that along the main post feed, there is two boxes, displaying the usernames of all of the users that are currently part of the trenditt social network.
 Using my skills for UI, which its goal is to make the user's experience easy and intuitive, requiring minimum effort on the user's part to receive the maximum desired outcome[^9] I though about this feature, that for a growing network its a good incentive to want to interact with users in a very easy and intuitive way that doesnt require much further thought.